wodxgod/Griefing-Methods/Social Engineering/Session Hijacking/README.md

 # Session Hijacking

-Session hijacking makes you able togain unauthorized access to an user's Minecraft account using only their username and latest session token.
+Session hijacking makes you able to gain unauthorized access to an user's Minecraft account using only their username and latest session token.

 **Overview**